khanfawaz/LLM/README.md

 # LLM
 My LLM Projects

-Generate text from text inputs using the gemini-pro model:
+Generate text from text inputs using the gemini-pro model